soarmarc/getdata-courseproject/CodeBook.md

 - fBodyGyroMag (1)
 - fBodyGyroJerkMag (1)

 See original data source for full detail and definition of each measurement.
+As in the original data, the values of the variables are normalized and bounded within [-1,1].

 ### Data Cleaning & Transformation
 The tidy dataset is a subset and summary of the original HAR dataset, using the following process: